simesta-ai/truelearn/README.md

 - **Authentication**: Google OAuth2, JWT

 This backend serves as the foundation for the TrueLearn ecosystem, providing robust API endpoints and AI-driven functionalities to power the learning experience across all TrueLearn platforms.

+## Roles

+### Samuel Emeka

+- role:
+- actions:

+### Emmanuel

+- role: Product Manager
+- actions:
+  - Overlooked the whole operation from creation to

+### Kingsley Ihemelandu

+- role: Lead Engineer
+- actions:
+  - Did the authentication of users
+  - Worked on the user model and